SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/04-Composition.md

 **Encapsulating** React components enables us to **hide the internal state** of the components from the outside.

-**Loose coupling**, on the other hand, means that each of the the nested components has very little to no knowledge about the state of the neighbouring components.
+**Loose coupling**, on the other hand, means that each of the nested components has very little to no knowledge about the state of the neighboring components.

 [/slide]